Gaming YouTube Channel Equipment: Complete Guide

 Variety streaming

-Flexibility matters.
-A dual-PC setup becomes genuinely valuable because you can’t predict what games you’ll play week to week.
-Less pressure on raw gaming PC performance when a separate PC handles capture.
+Flexibility wins.
+A dual-PC setup earns its place because you can’t predict what you’ll play week to week, and a separate capture PC takes the pressure off raw gaming performance.

 VTuber gaming

 See my VTuber equipment guide for the 2D/3D model capture setup.
-Gaming VTubers skip the webcam but add face-tracking software and more complex scene setups.
+Gaming VTubers drop the webcam but add face-tracking software and more involved scenes.

 Upgrade Path Based on Channel Revenue

-1. £0–£200/month: Starter kit above.
-Don’t upgrade — invest in clip editing, thumbnail iteration, and schedule consistency.
+1. £0–£200/month: the starter kit above.
+Don’t upgrade — put the energy into clip editing, thumbnail iteration and a consistent schedule.

-2. £200–£800/month: Upgrade the webcam (Elgato Facecam MK.2) and add a second monitor if you don’t have one.
-These are the highest-visible-improvement upgrades for gaming creators.
+2. £200–£800/month: upgrade the webcam (Elgato Facecam MK.2) and add a second monitor if you don’t have one.
+Those are the most visible improvements at this stage.

-3. £800–£2,500/month: Upgrade the microphone if still using a starter mic.
-Consider a dual-PC setup if streaming full-time.
-Stream Deck MK.2 becomes worth it.
+3. £800–£2,500/month: upgrade the mic if you’re still on a starter, look at a dual-PC setup if you’re streaming full-time, and a Stream Deck MK.2 starts to earn its place.

-4. £2,500+/month: Full dual-PC setup, dedicated editing machine, 4K capture for futureproofing.
-Potentially start hiring an editor.
+4. £2,500+/month: full dual-PC setup, a dedicated editing machine, 4K capture for headroom, and maybe your first editor.

-The broader framework for when to upgrade gear is covered in my equipment upgrade roadmap.
+The wider framework for timing upgrades is in my equipment upgrade roadmap.

 The 10 Gaming Equipment Mistakes I See Most

-From 500+ channel audits, these are the mistakes I see repeatedly in gaming channels:
+Across 500+ channel audits, these are the ones that come up again and again on gaming channels:

 2. Spending more on RGB lighting than on actual key lighting

-3. Using gaming headset mics for voiceover (they’re mid-range quality at best)
+3. Using a gaming headset mic for voiceover (mid-range at best)

-5. Recording in 4K for 1080p output — wasting disc space and processing
+5. Recording in 4K for a 1080p output — wasting space and processing

-6. Over-investing in a capture card before solving PC performance issues
+6. Over-investing in a capture card before sorting out PC performance

 7. Underpowered upload bandwidth for streaming